Get access to exclusive updates, the latest news and the inside scoop 🍨

 However, the first thing that you should know is that there are more flexible and advanced features on Shopify that can expand an operation whilst boosting customer satisfaction.

 Merchants can use these solutions and enhanced platform insights to make data-driven decisions based on indicators that show how well an online store is performing.

 It's also worth noting that while Etsy includes basic capabilities that appear to be sufficient at the start of an ecommerce journey, building an online store with the likes of Shopify would be the next obvious step as a business begins to evolve.

-Shopify was designed with all store types in mind, making the platform a continuously good choice for online retailers.
+Note: Shopify was designed with all store types in mind, making the platform a continuously good choice for online retailers.

 Omnichannel Retail 🛒